nicksonjean/PHP-Generic-Database/README.md

   - [x] Creation of the Container in Docker Compose.
   - [ ] Implement new runners such as: Swoole, Franken, Nginx, Ubuntu in addition to Apache
   - [ ] Add Firebird/Interbase compatibility with Firebird 3 from PHP 8.1 to PHP 8-3 in Linux php:8.x-apache.
-  - [ ] Creation of Migrations between all Databases.
+  - [ ] Creation of Migrations scripts between all Databases.
 - Source
   - Connection
     - [x] Possibility of use with Fluent Design and Chained Methods.